michael-genson/simplegui/README.md

 myapp.start()
 ```

 And just like that, you've created your first app using SimpleViews and SimpleWidgets!
-Hopefully you can see the simplicity of SimpleGUI, and how it can save you a lot of time perfecting your layouts, while giving you enough flexibility to fit your needs.
+Hopefully you can see the simplicity of SimpleTkGUI, and how it can save you a lot of time perfecting your layouts, while giving you enough flexibility to fit your needs.

-And of course, if SimpleGUI ever becomes too limiting, you can always fall back to writing in tkinter directly.
+And of course, if SimpleTkGUI ever becomes too limiting, you can always fall back to writing in tkinter directly.

 ## Further Usage and Reading
 Now that you know the basics, check out the source code to understand the customizations and input formats for each SimpleWidget.
 The general format is to provide a list of inputs, or a dictionary of label: value pairs.